khaizerdn/File-Organizer/README.md

 - PowerShell 5.1 or later
 - Read/Write permissions in the target directory

+## Use Case
+- Use Local-File-Generator.ps1 when you need sample data for testing file operations, indexing tools, or backup software.
+- Use Local-File-Organizer.ps1 when you want to clean up and structure your real folders by automatically moving files into appropriate categories.

 ## Usage

 1. Clone or download this repository.